va3wam/PCA9685_Frequency_Calibration/README.md

 In order to ensure that all Hexapod robots behave the same way we need to follow two seperate calibration procedures.
 The first calibration procedure sets the output frequency of the PCA9685 servo driver.
 The second procedure calibrates the mapping of angles with the movement range of each servo motor attached to the driver.

 ## Procedure 1.
 Calibrating the PCA9685 output Frequency
 Change the value of the argument passed to setPWMFreq(~50) until the output frequency is constantly hitting the target frequency.
 For example.
 If you are targeting 50Hz and you set the FREQUENCY variable to 50 and read the output to be.
-51 to 52 Hz then you can reduce the FREFQENCY variable until the output is constantly 50Hz.
-Example wiring instructions and code for all of this can be seen [here](https://github.com/va3wam/pca9685Demo).
+51 to 52 Hz then you can reduce the FREQENCY variable until the output is constantly 50Hz.
+Example wiring instructions and code for all of this are provided below.

 The Adafruit library for controlling the PCA9685 module can.
 Be found [here](https://adafruit.github.io/Adafruit-PWM-Servo-Driver-Library/html/class_adafruit___p_w_m_servo_driver.html)